 Based on an ideology as explicit as this, the rise of Stalin and Mao are nothing short of predictable outcomes.

 Peter said it best.
 Marxism is fine for a nation of sheep, but utterly inappropriate for anyone with self respect.

 3. Marx the Phony Prophet

-Since Marx created what is arguably history’s most durable “critique” of capitalism, his work has a seemingly built-in eternal life for validating and explaining away the any of capitalism’s alleged failures and/or shortcomings.
+Since Marx wrote what is arguably history’s most durable “critique” of capitalism, his work has a seemingly built-in eternal life for validating and explaining away the any of capitalism’s alleged failures and shortcomings.

 Take the 2008 market collapse.
 Marx foresaw that, man!

 The credit system appears as the main lever of over-production and over-speculation in commerce solely because the reproduction process, which is elastic by nature, is here forced to its extreme limits, and is so forced because a large part of the social capital is employed by people who do not own it and who consequently tackle things quite differently than the owner, who anxiously weighs the limitations of his private capital in so far as he handles it himself.
 This simply demonstrates the fact that the self-expansion of capital based on the contradictory nature of capitalist production permits an actual free development only up to a certain point, so that in fact it constitutes an immanent fetter and barrier to production, which are continually broken through by the credit system.
 Hence, the credit system accelerates the material development of the productive forces and the establishment of the world-market.
 It is the historical mission of the capitalist system of production to raise these material foundations of the new mode of production to a certain degree of perfection.
 At the same time credit accelerates the violent eruptions of this contradiction — crises — and thereby the elements of disintegration of the old mode of production. ~ Capital, Vol. 3

 He NAILED it, man!